japprendi/second_assignment/README.md

-sentence of my choice, i choose this one.
+this is a local change